Research Pilot Grants

 Read about Previous Years

-CPH-NEW offers publications grants of $2,000 to past CPH-NEW pilot grantees to support the costs associated with developing manuscripts of your pilot grant results.
-Download the publications grants application.
+CPH-NEW has offered publications grants of $2,000 to past CPH-NEW pilot grantees to support the costs associated with developing manuscripts of Pilot Grant results.

 Winning Strategies for CPH-NEW Pilot Grants Webinar

 Prospective applicants are encouraged to listen to the recorded webinar, "Winning Strategies for CPH-NEW Pilot Grants."Successful grant writer and Assoc.
 Prof. at UMass Medical School Stephenie Lemon shares her grant writing tips and insights into the Pilot Grant Program.
 Lemon's presentation is also available for download (pdf).

 Acceptable topics can range from focusing on high level organizational to shop-floor issues.
 In keeping with the Research-to-Practice (R2P) emphasis of the Center, we encourage projects that actively engage external partners such as employers, unions, community groups, public health agencies and insurers.
 Interdisciplinary proposals that include epidemiology, occupational safety or ergonomics, health behavior, industrial hygiene, health policy, economics etc. are also encouraged.

 Examples of eligible research include (but are not limited to):